rstandow/RichardCloudResume/content/projects/creations/Cloud-Resume-Challenge.md

 WordPress site is on MySQL
 9. API
 Using AWS Rest HTTP Gateway with a lambda trigger to increment the page counter.
+I will be honest java is my weak area I have all the connections working its just the display format.
+When it renders the result it clears all the formatting here and I am trying to figure out why.
+With moving back to the US I am super busy.
+So I have just made a call with another API
 Visits to this page
 {{< pagecounter >}}
-{{< TestCounter >}}
+Here is my Java that makes the AWS call that is displaying incorrectly.
+[Git Repo With Page Counter](https://github.com/rstandow/pagecounterAWS.git)
 10. Python
 Not a whole lot of Python is used on this project except the lambda function that calls the DynamoDB.I do plan on adding more later.
 11. Tests
 All throughout this project I developed dev environments and conducted tests to ensure the code worked.
-I use CloudWatch for various segments to monitor errors and downtime.
+I use CloudWatch for various segments to monitor errors and downtime.I am using CloudFront Health check and another outside party to monitor this site and others I am hosting for friends and family.
 12. Infrastructure as Code
 This area I struggled a bit.
 As I am still learning all the services of AWS and how they interact with each other.
 I found it difficult to write code in Json or Yaml without exploring what service did what it wanted using the GUI.
 13. Source Control